metral/corekube/README.md

 <a name="overlord-tasks"></a>
 To view the Overlord's progress and status, log into the the "overlord" server and examine the Docker container, it operates: "setup\_kubernetes"

+**Note** Building the setup\_kubernetes container and running it can take several minutes, so refresh the following commands below until its output resembles yours.

 Review the Docker image pulled:

 ```